 Sometimes people invent codes just to keep messages secret.
 Some codes are pretty simple.
 For example, you can shift each letter in a message to the letter after it in the alphabet.
-(DBO ZPV SFBE VIJT?)
+(DBO ZPV SFBE UIJT?)
 Others are much more complicated, and use higher math and computers to make them hard to break.

 2) Can you write an English message in a secret code?
 See if your friends can crack your code!
+Write out an explanation of how your code works.

-Another way writing can look mysterious is to scramble it.
+Writing can look mysterious if you scramble the letters.
 (These are called anagrams.)
 For example, what ordinary word can you get if you unscramble SKAFBERAT?
 Another way to play with anagrams is to try to scramble words or phrases into other words or phrases.
 For example, LISTEN can be changed to SILENT!